How to view customer cart in WooCommerce

 woocommerce view customer cart has items

 You can use these filters to create a custom cart abonnement segment.
-By checking this segment from time to tie you can create your own abandoned cart reports and track cart abandonment rate over time.
+By checking this segment occasionally, you can create your abandoned cart reports and track cart abandonment rates over time.

 How to view all customers who have a specific product in the cart

-To see a list of all customers who have a specific product in the cart you can use the has product in cart filter.
+To see a list of customers with a specific product in the cart, you can use the product in the cart filter.
 Once you select this filter a drop-down of all of your WooCommerce products will show up and allows you to select or search for the product in question.
-Once applied this filter will allow you to see all customers who have that specific product in their cart:
+Once applied, this filter will allow you to see all customers who have that specific product in their cart:

 woocommerce view customer cart has product